-Professor of

-Associate Clinical Professor of Assistant Clinical Professor of Clinical Instructor in The term Clinical within the academic rank designates volunteer faculty members who actively practice their professions together with students for teaching purposes.
+have a Vanderbilt faculty appointment.
+Professor of Associate Professor of In the School of Medicine these titles may be used to designate faculty members appointed on the Educator track (without tenure) who contribute a significant portion of their professional effort to educational programs.
+Clinical Professor of Associate Clinical Professor of Assistant Clinical Professor of Clinical Instructor in The term Clinical within the academic rank designates volunteer faculty members who actively practice their professions together with students for teaching purposes.
 In the Law School, these ranks designate paid term appointments that do not involve tenure.
-Professor of Clinical Associate Professor of Clinical Assistant Professor of Clinical Instructor in Clinical The prefix Clinical when used before the discipline or department name designates a faculty member in the School of Medicine or the School of Nursing who has responsibilities for patien care, but very limited or no responsibilities in teaching or research, other than those that are incidental to providing health care services.
-For further information regarding the academic ttracks in the School of Medicine, please reference to this web link: https://medschool.vanderbilt.edu/faculty/academic-track-overview.
-Special Titles in the Schools of Medicine and Nursing Assistant in Associate in Senior Associate in These titles are completed with the names of the department to which the persons are appointed, such as Assistant in Pediatrics or Associate in Ophthalmology.
+Professor of Clinical Associate Professor of Clinical Assistant Professor of Clinical Instructor in Clinical The prefix Clinical when used before the discipline or department name designates a faculty member in the School of Medicine or the School of Nursing who has responsibilities for patient care, but very limited or no responsibilities in teaching or research, other than those that are incidental to providing health care services.
+For further information regarding the academic ttracks in the School of Medicine, please refer to this web link: https://medschool.vanderbilt.edu/faculty/academic-track-overview.
+Special Titles in the Schools of Medicine and Nursing Assistant in

+Associate in Senior Associate in These titles are completed with the names of the department to which the persons are appointed, such as Assistant in Pediatrics or Associate in Ophthalmology.
 They are held by persons whose disciplines are not represented in the organization of departments of the schools of Medicine and Nursing but who participate in service and teaching or clinical research in a particular department.
 For example, a person with a degree in social work might be an Assistant in Pediatrics.
 All are term appointments.
-An Assistant in is appointed for one year; the title is generally equivalent to that of an Instructor, with parallel requirements and benefits.
+An Assistant inis appointed for one year; the itle is generally equivalent to that of an Instructor, with parallel requirements and benefits.
 An Associate in or Senior Associate in is appointed for a term of not more than three years; the titles are generally equivalent to that of an Assistant Professor, with parallel requirements and benefits.
-Visiting Professor of

-Visiting Associate Professor of Visiting Assistant Professor of Visiting Instructor in The prefix Visiting designates faculty members who normally are based at other institutions of higher education and who temporarily transfer their main base to Vanderbilt.
+Visiting Professor of Visiting Associate Professor of Visiting Assistant Professor of Visiting Instructor in The prefix Visiting designates faculty members who normally are based at other institutions of higher education and who temporarily transfer their main base to Vanderbilt.
 The titles are applicable for full- time or part-time service at Vanderbilt.
 Research Professor of Research Associate Professor of Research Assistant Professor of Research Instructor in The prefix Research applies to a person who is appointed to participate in a time-limited research program.
 Such persons usually do not have teaching assignments.
 Adjoint Professor of Adjoint Associate Professor of Adjoint Assistant Professor of Adjoint Instructor in